cdaugherty231/TE-Course-Work/module-4/32_Vue_Component_Communication/student-tutorial/README.md

 > Remember that in the HTML portion of the component, you don't have to use `this` to access component information.
 The same is true for referencing `this.$store` in your HTML.

-## Step two: Add a component to the todos
+## Step Two: Add a component to the todos

 Now you'll add a new component to the project.

 To do that, create a new file under `src/components` called `NewTodo.vue`.
-If you type `vue` in that file, a list of snippets should appear.
+If you type `vue` in that file, a list of snippets appears.
 Select the first snippet from the list of snippets displayed.
 This adds the following to the file:

 ``` HTML
 <template>